SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

 ## Task 2: Create a workspace

-Here, you create a Fabric workspace.
-The workspace contains all the items needed for this lakehouse tutorial, which includes lakehouse, dataflows, Data Factory pipelines, notebooks, Power BI datasets, and reports.
+In this task, you will create a Fabric workspace.
+The workspace will contain all the items needed for this lakehouse tutorial, which includes lakehouse, dataflows, Data Factory pipelines, notebooks, Power BI datasets, and reports.

 1. On the left-hand pane of Power BI portal, select **Workspaces (1)** and Click on **+ New workspace (2)**